alif2884/Telegram-Store-Bot-using-Mealy-Machine/README.md

 # 🛒 Telegram Shop Bot using Mealy Machine

-This project simulates a Telegram shopping bot using a Mealy Machine finite state model.
+A simulation of a Telegram shopping bot modeled with a Mealy Machine finite state automaton.
-The bot helps users navigate a virtual store, select categories and products, and confirm or cancel their order through a series of interactive messages.
+The bot guides users through a virtual store, letting them select categories, products, and confirm or cancel orders via interactive messages.

+---

 ## 🧠 Overview

-This was my first experience applying formal automata concepts (Mealy machine) in a practical project using Python.
+This project represents my first practical application of formal automata theory (Mealy machines) in Python.
-The idea was to connect theoretical computer science (automata) with a real-world application (a Telegram bot).
+It bridges theoretical computer science concepts with real-world chatbot design.

 ---

-## 💡 Key Concepts

-- Mealy Machine (finite state machine with output depending on current state & input)
+## 🔎 Features

+- Mealy Machine-based state management and transitions
-- Chatbot logic design
+- Logical design of chatbot interactions
-- State transitions and outputs
+- Flowchart and state diagram representation
-- Use cases in automation and user interaction
+- Application of theoretical models in user interaction and automation

-📄 **Note**: This project only includes the **flowchart and design**.
-There is no implementation code yet.

 ---

 ## 🔧 Technologies / Topics

-- Automata theory
+- Automata Theory
 - Mealy Machine
-- Chatbots
+- Chatbot Logic
-- Telegram bot architecture (theoretical)
+- Telegram Bot Architecture (Design phase)

 ---

+## ⚙️ How to Use

+This project currently includes only the design and flowcharts; no executable code is implemented yet.

+---

+## 📂 Files

+- Flowcharts and diagrams illustrating the Mealy Machine design
+- Documentation describing state transitions and bot logic

+---

+## 📎 Notes

+- This is a conceptual project focusing on automata design principles applied to chatbot workflows.
+- Implementation and deployment are planned for future development phases.